Five years ago, a mere mention of the best action camera under $100 would have amounted to blasphemy.

 And it even comes with a 2.5mm external microphone that records clear audio for professional footage.
 Video logs for your YouTube channel?
 This has you covered.

-Unlike most budget action cams, this one boasts of a Six-axis anti-shake EIS technology that all but eliminates jerks and jitters from the video.
+Unlike most budget action cameras, this one boasts of a Six-axis anti-shake EIS technology that all but eliminates jerks and jitters from the video.
 We saw some amazing footage of the Boifun camera mounted on a bicycle handle.
 It was absolutely smooth.

 Also, the 170-degree wide angle lens takes the footage to a whole new perspective, irrespective of whether you are shooting on land or on water.